-The limit on the amount you pay in a single year for health care costs is called your maximum out-of-pocket (MOOP).
+The limit on the amount you pay in a single year for health care costs is called your MOOP.
 After you meet your MOOP, your health plan pays 100% of your eligible medical and prescription drug costs for the rest of the calendar year.